gskaggs/blog/posts/2020_books.md

 Voss' tools are designed to calm people down, establish rapport, gain trust, illicit verbalization of needs.
 We understand that people want to be understood and accepted, so we listen intensely to show empathy.
 The result is that our opponents become less aggressive and more open-minded.

 Assumptions blind, hypotheses guide.
-Good negotiator know they need to be ready for surprises.
+Good negotiators know they need to be ready for surprises.
 Great negotiators use their skills to reveal the surprises they're certain exist.

 The less important your counterpart makes himself using "we/us" pronouns the more important he probably is in his team's decision making process.

-There are three voices you should use when negotiating:
+There are three voices you should consider when negotiating:

 1. The FM DJ voice: a self-assured voice of calm and reason
 1. A positive playful voice: Use most of the time, encourages positivity and cooperation
 1. Am assertive dominant voice: Use with caution

 Mirroring leverages the concept of "birds of a feather flock together."
-You send subtle signals that you're similar to your counterpart and should be bonding with.
+You send subtle signals that you're similar to your counterpart and should be bonded with.
 Seen often in body language.
 Voss’ recommendation: Continually repeat the last three words of what your counterpart just said.

 In one study the tip for waiters who mirrored (In this case, that means repeated the customers’ orders back to them.) was something like 70% more than those who used praise (e.g. "no problem, great").